ChauPham-Security/Agentic-AI-SOC-Analyst-for-Azure/README.md

 ## Example Use Cases

-This project is especially useful for scenarios like:
+This project is designed for scenarios such as:

 - suspicious Azure sign-in activity
 - impossible travel detection